asimovian/plur/README.md

 ![Image of plur](/doc/plur.png)
 ====

-Plur is both an application framework and a cloud platform that is designed to scale across networks of virtual machines.
+**Plur** is both an application framework and a nodal network cloud platform that scales apps and services across VMs.

 The **framework** provides reusable cross-platform JS libraries for rapid development of both front-end and server-side applications.
 Applications are interconnected as plur Nodes out of the box.
 The API also provides basic identity, authentication, and message passing built in to each application.